aisingapore/TagUI/README.md

 Besides integrating with web applications, TagUI can be extended to integrate with hardware (eg Arduino or Raspberry Pi) for physical world interactions or machine learning service providers for AI decision-making ability.
 Input parameters can be sent to an automation flow to be used as variables p1 to p9.
 Output parameters from an automation flow can be sent to your Arduino or application REST URL (see flow samples 3_github and 6C_datatables for examples).

 For making outgoing API calls in your automation flow, to feed data somewhere or send emails etc, use the api step followed by full URL (including parameters) of the API call.
 Response from the API will be saved in api_result variable.
 If the API response is JSON data, the variable api_json will be created for easy access to JSON data elements.
-Eg, api_json.parent_element.child_element retrieves value of child_element.
+For example, api_json.parent_element.child_element retrieves value of child_element.
 If not, api_json will be null.

-For advance API calls, you can use the variable api_config which defaults as `{method:'GET', header:[], body:{}}`.
-Besides GET, you can use other methods such as POST, PUT, DELETE etc. You can define multiple headers in the format `'Header_name: header_value'` and provide a payload body for PUT requests for example.
-You can also set it like below before using the api step, or set using `api_config.method = 'PUT';` and `api_config.header[0] = 'Header1: value1';` etc. Also, `api_config.body` will be automatically converted to JSON format for sending to the API endpoint.
 ```js
 api_config = {method:'PUT', header:['Header1: value1','Header2: value2'], body:{'id':123,'pwd':'abc'}};
 ```
+For advance API calls, you can set above variable api_config which defaults as `{method:'GET', header:[], body:{}}`.
+Besides GET, you can use other methods such as POST, PUT, DELETE etc. You can define multiple headers in the format `'Header_name: header_value'` and provide a payload body for PUT requests for example.
+You can also set it like below before using the api step, or set using `api_config.method = 'PUT';` and `api_config.header[0] = 'Header1: value1';` etc. Also, `api_config.body` will be automatically converted to JSON format for sending to the API endpoint.

 ### TESTING
 The step check allows simple testing of conditions.
 For professional test automation, CasperJS comes with a tester module for unit and functional testing purpose.
 To use the advanced testing features, run TagUI with the test option.

 CasperJS test scripts are inherently different in structure and syntax from its usual automation scripts.
 With the test option, TagUI automatically sets up your automation flow to work as a test script.
 CasperJS will output a XUnit XML file, which is compatible with continuous integration tools such as Jenkins.
-Running together with the report option outputs a web report of the test execution for easy sharing.

 TagUI allows you to reuse the same flow for testing or automation by running it with or without the test option.
 Below are examples of CasperJS test assertions written in JavaScript code that can be used directly in your automation flow (after navigating using usual flow steps).
 As this is direct CasperJS code, there is no auto-wait.
 You can use the wait step to explicitly wait for a few seconds for steps which take a long time for web-server to respond.
 ```js